-A. A hotel employer who contracts with another person, including, without limitation, another hotel employer, a temporary staffing agency, employee leasing agency, or professional employer organization, to obtain the services of hotel workers shall share all civil legal responsibility and civil liability for violations of this chapter by that person for hotel workers performing work pursuant to the contract.
+A hotel employer, event center employer, or airport hospitality employer who contracts with another person, including, without limitation, another hotel employer, event center employer, or airport hospitality employer, or a temporary staffing agency, employee leasing agency, or professional employer organization, to obtain the services of hotel workers, event center workers, or airport hospitality workers shall share all civil legal responsibility and civil liability for violations of this chapter by that person for workers performing work pursuant to the contract.
 For the purposes of this section, the term "person" shall not include:

-- 1. A bona fide nonprofit organization that provides services to workers; - 2.
-A bona fide labor organization, as defined in 29 U.S.C. § 152, or an apprenticeship program, training program, or hiring hall operated pursuant to a labor-management agreement.
+- i.
+A bona fide nonprofit organization that provides services to workers; - ii.
+A bona fide labor organization, as defined in 29 U.S.C. §152, or an apprenticeship program, training program, or hiring hall operated pur suant to a labor-management agreement.